 - More modern: Reflects 2 years and 1 month of technical progress since the A77 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the A7 is the clear winner of the contest (13 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A7 comes out slightly ahead of the A77 (12 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Sony A77 vs A7